 Climbing Ijen Crater Indonesia - Special Tips

-Mount Ijen can be a strenuous trek for some, but if you are fit it may not pose much of a challenge.
-Combine the experience with a trek up Mount Bromo – which is not too far – and you get to see two different volcanoes offering completely different landscapes and experience.
+If you are fit, Ijen may not pose much of a challenge for you.
+Combine the experience with a trek up Mount Bromo and you get to see two different volcanoes offering completely different landscapes.